discordjs/discord.js/README.md

 The aim of this API is to make it *really* simple to start developing your bots.
 This API has server, channel and user tracking, as well as tools to make identification really simple.

+New update features **big speed boosts** (everything cached and sorted with around 1 second of calling the login function) upon connection and allows editing of messages!

 **[For more information, click here.](https://github.com/hydrabolt/discord.js/wiki)**

 ### This module is still in alpha!